Asteria-BCSD/Asteria-Pro/README.md

 After that, change the `device`(default `cuda:0`) to `cpu` if there is no cuda available on your computer.
 ## How to use
-Our main entrance is `asteria_pro.py`, we give two sample binaries under `sample_bins`, one is vulnerability binary which is used to generate features, the other is target binary used to vulnerability function retrieval.
+Our main entrance is `asteria_pro.py`.
+We give two sample binaries under `sample_bins`, where one is vulnerability binary which is used to generate features, and the other is target binary used to vulnerability function retrieval.

 `asteria_pro.py` will finish following jobs:
 1. Extract call graph and imports exports table of two binaries